cmlh/python-instagram/README.md

 Sample app
 ------
 This repository includes a one-file sample app that uses the bottle framework and demonstrates authentication, subscriptions, and update processing.
-To try it out:
+To try it out at https://python-instagram.herokuapp.com/

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)